JIElite/TWDS-medical/README.md

 ## Model Training

-We provided to kinds of method to do model seletion:
+We provided two kinds of method to do model seletion:
 1. Hold-Out Training
 2. Cross-Validation